 In the late 1980s and early 1990s, the Singapore Tourism Board started the process to recognize the Singapura as a national mascot.
 And an international cat breeding scandal broke out.

-It transpired that the three founding cats the Meadows brought home had also travelled out to Singapore with them from the US, described as Abyssinians on their paperwork.
+It transpired that the three founding cats the Meadows brought home had also traveled out to Singapore with them from the US, described as Abyssinians on their paperwork.
+Abyssinians, like Burmese cats, are not Singapura cat breeds.

 It was alleged the Meadows had then re-imported them falsely as “new” cats.